Playing Dominoes

 Dominoes are a great teaching tool, and a fun way to enjoy time with your family.
 Having a good set of dominoes will make a big difference as well.

-I actually got a solid set of dominoes for my birthday when I was about 18 years old.
+I actually received a solid set of dominoes for my birthday when I was about 18 years old.
 I have no idea why I even wanted them as I don’t think I knew any domino games at the time, but they looked really cool, and so I asked for them.
 Nearly 20 years later, and those dominoes feel like new despite the fact that we’ve played with them hundreds of times.

 There are really two main games that we play with dominoes, and both of them are excellent for playing with kids.
 Make sure you buy a good set of dominoes as it makes playing a lot more fun.